Alert

 NPEI has not identified any loss of income to vulnerable families resulting from measures taken to eliminate the use of forced labour or child labour in its activities and supply chains.

 NPEI does not currently have specific policies and procedures in place to assess its effectiveness in reducing and/or eliminating the risk of child labour and/or forced labour in its supply chain.
-However, as outlined above, there are a variety of policies and procedures in place that reduce the risk that child labour and/or forced labour is present in NPEI’s activities and supply chain, including the aforementioned Recruitment Policy, Master Services Agreement, and Purchasing Policy.
+However, as outlined above, there are a variety of policies and procedures in place that reduce the risk that child labour and/or forced labour is present in NPEI’s activities and supply chain, including the aforementioned Supplier Code of Conduct, the Code of Conduct Policy and the Purchasing Policy.

 In accordance with the requirements of the Act, and in particular section 11 thereof, I attest that I have reviewed the information contained in the report for the entity listed above.
 Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above.